EricTheToon/Fortlatro/README.md

 # Fortlatro
 a terrible Fortnite themed Balatro mod featuring as of right now
-# 70 Jokers
+# 78 Jokers
 Eric - Legendary - Create 3 random Jokers no need to have room lose $5 at the end of round

 Crac - Rare - 1/13 chance to do something random (he has ALOT of abilities check the horrible code yourself if you wanna see)

-Emily - Legendary - Retrigger all played cards 5 times
+Emily - Legendary - Retrigger everything

 Toilet Gang - Uncommon - Gains x0.2 mult every time played hand contains a Flush